-- A municipality owns a building that it rents to external parties, and there is a significant decline in market rentals. - New environmental legislation is passed that restricts the use of certain landfill sites. - New technical evidence shows that a certain type of underground pipe has a significantly shorter useful life than expected. - High rainfall has damaged certain roads and their associated infrastructure. - New wireless technology has been developed that will make certain wire-based computer networks obsolete.
+- ii.
+New technical evidence shows that a certain type of underground pipe has a significantly shorter useful life than expected. - iii.
+High rainfall has damaged certain roads and their associated infrastructure. - iv.
+New wireless technology has been developed that will make certain wirebased computer networks obsolete.